zextras/tech-doc/source/_includes/_usage/contacts.rst

-Moreover, a contact can directly be imported from a vCard received as an e-mail attachment into the personal *Contacts*, then you can move it to other addressbooks, if needed
+Moreover, a contact can directly be imported from a vCard received as an e-mail attachment into the personal *Contacts*, then you can move it to other addressbooks, if needed.
+Similarly, a contact can be exported as vCard, saved on the local workstation, then sent by e-mail. chats or other means.

 .. note:: Addresses of people to whom you send an e-mail are automatically added to the `Emailed Contacts`.